J. D. Tippit: Aftermath

 A televised funeral service for Tippit was held on November 25, 1963, at the Beckley Hills Baptist Church, attended by about 2,000 people, at least 800 of them police colleagues.
 Police outriders attended the hearse on its way to the burial at the newly established Memorial Court of Honor at the Laurel Land Memorial Park in Dallas.
 His funeral was held on the same day as those of both Kennedy and Oswald.

 In January 1964, Tippit was posthumously awarded the Medal of Valor from the American Police Hall of Fame, and he also received the Police Medal of Honor, the Police Cross, and the Citizens Traffic Commission Award of Heroism.
 A state historical marker memorializing Tippit was unveiled November 20, 2012, at the location where the shooting occurred.

 Tippit's widow married Dallas police lieutenant Harry Dean Thomas in January 1967.
 They were married until his death in 1982.
 Marie Tippit later married Carl Flinner; the marriage ended in divorce after which Marie resumed using the surname of Tippit.

 Personal life

-Tippit married Marie Frances Gasway on December 26, 1946.
-Marie died at age 92 on March 2, 2021.
-The couple had three children: Charles Allan (1950–2014), Brenda Kay (born 1953) and Curtis Glenn (born 1958).
+Tippit married Marie Frances Gasway on December 26, 1946, and the couple had three children: Charles Allan (1950–2014), Brenda Kay (born 1953), and Curtis Glenn (born 1958).
+Marie died at 92 on March 2, 2021, after suffering from medical issues.

 In popular culture

-In films, Tippit has been portrayed by Price Carson in 1991's JFK, and David Duchovny in 1992's Ruby.
-He was also portrayed by Matt Micou in the 2013 television drama Killing Kennedy.
+Tippit has been portrayed by Price Carson in 1991's JFK, David Duchovny in 1992's Ruby, and Matt Micou in 2013's Killing Kennedy.
+He was portrayed by uncredited actors in 1977's The Trial of Lee Harvey Oswald and 1978's Ruby and Oswald.